ibmppl/ibmppl/docs/gShell/gShellv2.2_APIs.md

 snapshot_sssp --graph <graph_name> --src <source_vertex> --dest <target_vertex> --max <max_num_hops> --therad <num_thread>
 ```

 - Generate a unipartite graph from a bipartite graph.
 Given an input bipartite graph, the command generates a unipartite graph from a type of the vertices where an edge corresponds to the exsitence of the common neighbors of the two vertices in the bipartite graph.
-The edge is weighted by the number of common neighbors. `--path` allows users to specify where the exported file is created.
-By default, it will be created at `\tmp`.
-To load the exported graph into Apache Spark, we provide a subdirectory called `spark`, which contains three subfolders, one (`\spark\data`) for a sample data file for testing; another (`simple.sbt`) for compiling the Spark code; and the last one (`\spark\nsSpark\`) for a set of scala files for Spark.
-The scala files inclue edge loader, vertex loader, RddGenerator, RddQuery, metaDataMgr, and vertexKeyMap.
-The user can invoke `graphRddQuery.scala` in Apache Spark, which will load an exported graph into Spark RDDs that are compatible with GraphX.
+The edge is weighted by the number of common neighbors.

 ```bash
 snapshot_dealGraph --graph <graph_name> [--path <path>]
 ```

 - Invoke Spark/GraphX.
 This command generates GraphX RDDs for the vertices and edges in the snapshot.
 Note that this command must be used after `snapshot_tool --graph <graph_name>` is invoked.
-This command exports the graph from native store and
+This command exports the graph from native store. `--path` allows users to specify where the exported file is created.
+By default, it will be created at `\tmp`.
+To load the exported graph into Apache Spark, we provide a subdirectory called `spark`, which contains three subfolders, one (`\spark\data`) for a sample data file for testing; another (`simple.sbt`) for compiling the Spark code; and the last one (`\spark\nsSpark\`) for a set of scala files for Spark.
+The scala files inclue edge loader, vertex loader, RddGenerator, RddQuery, metaDataMgr, and vertexKeyMap.
+The user can invoke `graphRddQuery.scala` in Apache Spark, which will load an exported graph into Spark RDDs that are compatible with GraphX.

 ```bash
 snapshot_spark --graph <graph_name>